nachocpol/nachodevblog/content/posts/ray-cylinder-intersection.md

 +++

 {{< format/text-align-justify >}}
-For a given cylinder with radius $R$ and height $H$, a ray with origin $P$ and direction $RD$, find the first intersection point $P'$ between the ray and the cylinder:
+For a given cylinder with radius $R$ and height $H$, a ray with origin $P$ and direction $RD$, find the first intersection point $P'$ between the ray and the cylinder.
 {{</ format/text-align-justify >}}

 ![](../../images/RayVSCylinder/fig1.png "Figure 1")